oliviawestmacottssw/SSW.Rules.Content/rules/do-you-add-a-prefix-on-blog-posts-titles/rule.md

 CRM - Setup your HR Records (Not for Work Experience) CRM - Your details on payroll system CRM - Add your details to CRM CRM - How to find an employee’s phone number?
-Exercise - Make a small code change on SugarLearning.com (Developers only)
+Exercise - Make a small code change on SugarLearning.com (Developers only)​
-Figure: Good example - Using a prefix in data
+Figure: Good example - Using a prefix in data​​